colinscz/colinscz/README.md

 My name is Colin and I am a frontend developer.

 - 🔭 I’m currently contributing to a set of Vue based or related projects 💚
-- 🏗️ Professionally I work with Nx, Angular as well as Next.js with TailwindCSS
+- 🏗️ Professionally I work with:
+  - Nx, Angular as well as Next.js with TailwindCSS and
+  - Stencil.js for a Web components library

 <!-- - 🌱 I’m currently learning Next.js and React 💙